kyshihixd/Prethesis/README.md

 Add more info relate work: mongodb sql, nodejs - bootstrap - database, add more to intro
 <<<<<<< HEAD

-color - constraint adding author/book  -review at book
+color - review at book

 -presentation
 =======